How to become more sustainable with a product configurator?

 [1] Projected carbon dioxide emissions of the apparel industry worldwide from 2019 to 2030

-According to McKinsey & Company, il fashion industry is responsible for 4% of the total green gas emissions [2].
+According to McKinsey & Company, the fashion industry is responsible for 4% of total greenhouse gas emissions [2].

 Vuccarbe x Ecoalf collaboration